tinyvision/DAMO-YOLO/README.md

 ## Updates
 - **[2023/04/12: We release DAMO-YOLO v0.3.1!] ![new](https://img.alicdn.com/imgextra/i4/O1CN01kUiDtl1HVxN6G56vN_!!6000000000764-2-tps-43-19.png)**
     * Upgrade the DAMO-YOLO-Nano series model, which achieves 32.3/38.2/40.5 mAP with only 1.56/3.69/6.04 Flops, and runs in real-time at 4.08/5.05/6.69ms using Intel-CPU.
+    * Add DAMO-YOLO-L model, which achieves 51.9 mAP with 7.95ms latency using T4-GPU.
 - **[2023/03/13: We release DAMO-YOLO v0.3.0!]**
     * Release DAMO-YOLO-Nano, which achieves 35.1 mAP with only 3.02GFlops.
     * Upgrade the optimizer builder, edits the optimizer config, you are able to use any optimizer supported by Pytorch.